Do you have time to eat, time for dinner, or even time for cooking at home today?

-If you are "ready-2-eat" there is a very good chance you are looking for fresh prepared multi-flavor, multi-ethnic Grocerant meal components.
-Heat-N-eat and ready-2eat fresh prepared food with portability is driving retail food success in 2013.
+If you are "Ready-2-Eat" there is a very good chance you are looking for fresh prepared multi-flavor, multi-ethnic Grocerant meal components.
+Heat-N-Eat and Ready-2-Eat fresh prepared food with portability are driving retail food success in 2013.
 Where are you shopping for you food today is not the same place your mother was nor is the meal prepared the same way.

 As long as multi-generational family's gather for meals together, the demand for more divergent flavors continues to permeate.
 Grocerant mix and match bundled meal component offerings allow for increased family integration, understanding and acceptance in less time without a required cook from scratch skill set.

 In the 1940's cooking from scratch was the normal.
 The average home cooked meal took 150 minutes to prepare.
 Everyone sat down at the table and enjoyed it or not but they all ate the same thing.
 Today's "home cooked meal" takes on average less than 30 minutes to prepared.
 In most cases at least two different entrées are served.

 The average time spent inside a McDonalds in the 2,000 was 11 minutes.
 Today 65+ percent of all McDonald's food is sold via the drive-thru.
 U.S. fast-food chains are increasingly remodeling restaurants in an effort to garner additional drive-thru customers inside and increase sales, simple because the drive-thru can't hold all the cars.

 According to the New York Times Magazine - McDonalds Came Back Bigger Than Ever McDonald's Corp. saw a 50% increase in sales during the first quarter of 2012 after opening a remodeled restaurant in Riverside, California, that features a new décor, solar panels on the carport, and ceiling panels that contain L.E.D. lights.
 During the first 12 months, sales at this restaurant increased 20% overall.